Do you feel that each cold call or pitch meeting is a boring episode you just want to skip through at 10x speed?

 Help your team channel their EQ to bond with each prospect with empathy, self-awareness, and positive feedback mechanisms.

 Emotional intelligence can make or break your sales org.
-Salespeople with strong EQ consistently outperform those without, and this becomes even more important in a remote-first world as most sales happen online.
+Salespeople with high EQ consistently outperform those without, and this becomes even more important in a remote-first world as most sales happen online.
 The less in-person time makes those with strong EQ on virtual media even more valuable.

 Follow the tips in this post, and more detailed posts on the specific tips themselves, to set your sales team on the right path.